Hosted short code FAQFollow

 What are short codes?

-Short Codes are five or six digit numbers that businesses use to send high volume, high throughput text messages to enhance effective communication with their customers.
-Short Codes are also used for opt-in promotions to help with consumer interactions for a certain product or campaign.
-The opt-in promotions are usually associated with an SMS keyword, then in turn, the consumer will receive notifications, offer codes and more, via that same short code.
-MMS messages are possible to send via short codes, but it must be provisioned with their messaging provider to access this feature.
+Short codes are five or six-digit numbers that businesses use to send high-volume, high-throughput text messages to enhance effective communication with their customers.
+Short codes are also used for opt-in promotions to help with consumer interactions for a certain product or campaign.
+The opt-in promotions are usually associated with an SMS keyword, then, in turn, the consumer will receive notifications, offer codes, and more, via that same short code.
+It's possible to send MMS messages via short codes, but it must be provisioned with their messaging provider to access this feature.

 What are the types of short codes?

 There are two types of short codes: shared and dedicated.

 Shared short codes exist when a single short code is shared between multiple businesses.
 AT&T noted the amount of spam and lack of consistent regulation within a shared short code system, and announced in 2019 that it would no longer approve shared short codes.
 Because of this, shared short codes are being phased out, and only dedicated short codes will be sanctioned in 2020.

 Dedicated short codes are used by only one business, meaning that one business is responsible for and controls the use of that short code.
 There are also two types of dedicated short codes:

 - Select or vanity short codes are selected specifically by a business.
 Vanity short codes are utilized so that the businesses can pick a set of numbers a consumer will remember more easily.